 What does it cost?

 The M1 Borrow interest rate is variable and tracks the Federal Funds Rate.
 The current M1 Borrow rate is 3.50% with a 1.50% discount for M1 Plus subscribers (M1 Plus rate for Borrow is 2%).
+You can learn more about M1 Plus here.

 In most cases, the interest expense can be deducted from investment income for tax purposes.
 This can lower your after-tax cost of borrowing money even further.